Dunkirk: Dunkirk in World War I

 Dunkirk's port was used extensively during the war by British forces who brought in dock workers from, among other places, Egypt and China.

 From 1915, the city experienced severe bombardment, including from the largest gun in the world in 1917, the German 'Lange Max'.
-On a regular basis, heavy shells weighing approximately 750 kg were fired from Koekelare, about 45–50 km away.
+On a regular basis, heavy shells weighing approximately 750 kg (1700 lb) were fired from Koekelare, about 45–50 km (30 miles) away.
 The bombardment killed nearly 600 people and wounded another 1,100, both civilian and military, while 400 buildings were destroyed and 2,400 damaged.
 The city's population, which had been 39,000 in 1914, reduced to fewer than 15,000 in July 1916 and 7,000 in the autumn of 1917.

-In January, 1916, a spy scare took place in Dunkirk.
+In January 1916, a spy scare took place in Dunkirk.
 The writer Robert W. Service, then a war correspondent for the Toronto Star, was mistakenly arrested as a spy and narrowly avoided being executed out of hand.
 On 1 January 1918, the United States Navy established a naval air station to operate seaplanes.
 The base closed shortly after the Armistice of 11 November 1918.